cschleiden/azure-boards-decompose/readme.md

 1. Run `npm run publish:dev` to publish the current extension manifest to the marketplace as a private extension with a suffix of `-dev` added to the extension id.
 This package will use a baseUri of `https://localhost:8080`.

-2. Run `npm run dev` to start a webpack developmen server that watches all source files
+2. Run `npm run dev` to start a webpack developmen server that watches all source files.
+Tests live next to product code and use a `.tests.ts` suffix instead of only `.ts`.

 3. To run a single test pass execute `npm run test`, to keep watching tests and build/execute as you develop execute `npm run dev:test`.